Frequently Asked Questions

 Do you accept groups?

 Yes!
-You can learn more and sign up for a group volunteer experience here.
+Learn more and sign up for a group volunteer experience here.

 We can accommodate up to: